calvinmclean/automated-garden/docs/controller_advanced.md

 `QUEUE_SIZE`: maximum number of messages that can be queued in FreeRTOS queues.
 10 is a sensible default that should never overflow unless you have a large number of Zones

-`JSON_CAPACITY`: Size of JSON object calculated using Arduino JSON Assistant.
-This should not be changed

 ### MQTT/WiFi Options
 These are all the configurations for setting up MQTT publish/subscribe.